-The key to any business’ success is to have reliable partners.
-This is true as well for the products the interior design industry provides to their clients, including custom window treatments and custom bedding.
+The key to success in any business is to have reliable partners.
+This is also true for the products the interior design industry provides to their clients, including custom window treatments and custom bedding.

 Virginia Quilting is located in a small Virginia town of La Crosse.
 It employs about 200 people, most of them have 15-20 years of experience in custom window treatments and bedding fabrication.
 It has two divisions, residential and commercial.
 The commercial division fabricates window treatments for big hotel chains and casinos.
 Residential division is more custom oriented and is open to handle smaller, personal projects.
 Orders come from all over the country.